symfony/symfony-docs/setup.rst

 --------------------------------------

 If you're working on an existing Symfony application, you'll just need to do a few things to get your project setup.
-Assuming your team uses git, you can setup your project with the following commands:
+Assuming your team uses Git, you can setup your project with the following commands:

 .. code-block:: terminal